anatoliifrolov/postgres-cxx-client/README.md

 You will encounter it in a lot of examples.
 The next section gives some more information on `valid()`.

-Lets demonstrate the described behaviour using the `Connection` class which we're now should be familiar with:
+Let’s demonstrate the described behaviour using the `Connection` class which we're now should be familiar with:
 ```cpp
 void connect() {